fedi-e2ee/public-key-directory-specification/Specification.md

 self-signed `AddKey` protocol message from the user's instance.

 This is an acceptable risk, as it's congruent to [un-enrolled users](#instance-administrator-enrolls-a-public-key-on-behalf-of-an-un-enrolled-user).

+#### Hostile nation state demands their public key be added to an existing actor under a gag order.

+**Status**: Mitigated.
+One variant is prevented by design, the other is addressable.

+Grace uses the power of the state to demand Alice insert a chosen public key into Bob's account, so that they can intrude on Bob's end-to-end encrypted communications, with some law enforcement justification, accompanied by a strict gag order to not reveal the government's order.

+Since Bob is currently enrolled in the protocol, Alice cannot comply with this order.

+If Bob is not Fireproof, there is a possibility for Alice to issue a BurnDown and then issue an AddKey for Bob on behalf of Grace.
+However, this will create immutable evidence of this intrusion, which is incompatible with gag orders.

 ## Protocol Messages